What is an Internship?

 The following are procedures for currently enrolled students to apply for internships through the Career Development Center Office.
 Students may search employment opportunities online by searching

-Students who are interested in obtaining a referral for a job listing are required to follow these steps:
+Students who are interested in obtaining an internship are required to follow these steps:

 Internship Frequently Asked Questions